GLP1.tools

 Ozempic: A1c reductions of 1.5-1.8% and weight loss averaging 4-6 kg in SUSTAIN trials.
 Reduced major adverse cardiovascular events in SUSTAIN-6.

 In head-to-head comparisons (where they exist), the higher-dose newer agents tend to outperform older ones — sometimes meaningfully.
-Reference trials: REWIND (Gerstein 2019, Lancet) — 12% relative reduction in major cardiovascular events for Trulicity; SUSTAIN-6 (Marso 2016, NEJM) — 26% relative reduction in major adverse cardiovascular events for Ozempic.
+Reference trials: REWIND (Gerstein 2019, Lancet) — 12% relative reduction in major cardiovascular events over 5 for Trulicity; SUSTAIN-6 (Marso 2016, NEJM) — 26% relative reduction in major adverse cardiovascular events for Ozempic.

 Side Effects